 However, with the amount of data in a CSV file and without any text wrap, it will be difficult to view the file, let alone edit it.

 I would recommend you open the file using a spreadsheet.
 You could use Microsoft Excel or even upload the file online and use Google Sheets.

 Now you know what a CSV file is, let’s see how to use them in the export process.

 In this first method, we will be using the default WooCommerce tool that has a built-in product CSV importer and exporter.
 You could import, export, or even update the products in your WooCommerce store with a single CSV.

 This tool supports all types of products, i.e., the Simple, Group, External/Affiliate, and Variable products.

 Before we begin, I’m assuming you have WooCommerce installed on your WordPress website.
-You could check out our article on How To Build A WooCommerce Website With Elementor and Astra Theme, just in case you’d like to create one.

 For this article, I’ve installed WooCommerce on my store and used the ‘Simply Natural’ Astra starter template.
 You could select an Astra Starter template of your choice.